foundry-vtt-community/tables/README.md

 ### Usage without the Module:
 1. Download the `.json` file to your machine
-2. Create a new rollable table in foundry
+2. Create a new rollable table in Foundry
 3. Right click the table in the sidebar and click import
 4. Import your `.json` file and celebrate

 ## FAQ

 ### Why are there no tables from DnDBeyond?
-Most of those tables are property of Wizards of the Coast, however there is a wonderful script that you can use to create your own .json rollable table file to import into foundry.
+Most of those tables are property of Wizards of the Coast, however there is a wonderful script that you can use to create your own `.json` rollable table file to import into Foundry.
 See: [useful_scripts/DnDBeyond_extractor.js](useful_scripts/DnDBeyond_extractor.js)

 ### Macros
 You may want to utilize macros with these rollable tables.
 Checkout [the foundry community macro repo](https://github.com/foundry-vtt-community/macros)